Scooby-Doo 2: Monsters Unleashed

-Scooby-Doo 2: Monsters Unleashed is a 2004 American mystery adventure comedy horror film based on the animated franchise Scooby-Doo.
-The second installment in the Scooby-Doo live-action film series and a sequel to Scooby-Doo (2002), it was directed by Raja Gosnell, from a screenplay written by James Gunn, and stars Freddie Prinze Jr., Sarah Michelle Gellar, Linda Cardellini, Matthew Lillard, Seth Green, Tim Blake Nelson, Peter Boyle and Alicia Silverstone, with Neil Fanning reprising his role as the voice of Scooby-Doo.
+Scooby-Doo 2: Monsters Unleashed is a 2004 American mystery comedy horror film based on the animated franchise Scooby-Doo.
+The second installment in the Scooby-Doo live-action film series and the sequel to Scooby-Doo (2002), it was directed by Raja Gosnell, from a screenplay written by James Gunn, and stars Freddie Prinze Jr., Sarah Michelle Gellar, Linda Cardellini, Matthew Lillard, Seth Green, Tim Blake Nelson, Peter Boyle and Alicia Silverstone, with Neil Fanning reprising his role as the voice of Scooby-Doo.

 Scooby-Doo 2: Monsters Unleashed was released by Warner Bros.
 Pictures on March 26, 2004 and grossed $181 million worldwide, less than its predecessor.
-A third film written and directed by Gunn was planned but later canceled following the second film's lower financial reception.
-Like the first film, it received mostly negative reviews from critics but eventually amassed a cult following.
+A third film written and directed by Gunn was planned, but it was later canceled following the second film's lower financial earnings.
+Like the first film, it received mostly negative reviews from critics, but it eventually amassed a cult following.

 Plot

-Mystery Inc. attends the grand opening of the Coolsonian Criminology Museum, featuring an exhibit of monster costumes from their past cases.
-However, the celebrations are crashed by an "Evil Masked Figure", who announces the gang's impending downfall and steals a pair of costumes with help from a supernatural version of the Pterodactyl Ghost.
+A few weeks after their adventure on Spooky Island, Mystery Inc. attends the grand opening of the Coolsonian Criminology Museum, featuring an exhibit of monster costumes from their past cases.
+However, the celebrations are interrupted by an "Evil Masked Figure", who announces the gang's impending downfall and steals two of the costumes with help from a supernatural version of the Pterodactyl Ghost.
 In the aftermath, a smear campaign against the gang is started by journalist Heather Jasper Howe.
-Scooby-Doo and Shaggy Rogers, feeling responsible for ruining the plan to prevent the villain's escape, reflect on how many times they have previously blundered.
-They then vow to stop bungling up in cases, making attempts to solve the mystery and redeem themselves, which confuses Fred Jones, Daphne Blake and Velma Dinkley.
+Shaggy Rogers and Scooby-Doo, feeling responsible for ruining the plan to prevent the villain's escape, reflect on how many times they have previously blundered.
+They then vow to stop messing up in cases, making attempts to solve the mystery and redeem themselves, which confuses their friends Fred Jones, Daphne Blake and Velma Dinkley.

 The gang suspects that a former enemy seeking revenge for their previous defeat is the mastermind.
 After dismissing the former Pterodactyl Ghost, mad scientist Doctor Jonathan Jacobo, due to his apparent death during a failed prison escape, they settle on his cellmate, Jeremiah Wickles, the former Black Knight Ghost.
 The gang visits Wickles' mansion, where they find a grimoire previously owned by Jacobo that serves as an instruction manual for creating real supernatural beings through black magic and mad science.
 Meanwhile, Shaggy and Scooby find an invite to the "Faux Ghost" nightclub, a hang-out for other exposed culprits.
 They are suddenly attacked by the Black Knight Ghost, but the gang escapes.
-Shaggy and Scooby sneak out to the Faux Ghost in disguise to interrogate Wickles and learn that he has mended his criminal ways, but escape when the patrons see through their ruse.
+Shaggy and Scooby sneak out to the Faux Ghost in disguise to interrogate Wickles, only to learn that he has mended his criminal ways.
+They then escape when the patrons see through their ruse.